Conserved quantities and integrability for massless spinning particles in general relativity: Integrability

-To satisfy the integrability condition (\ref{integrability_2}), note that it is enough to have functional independence of the integrals of motion at leading order in $S$.
-The following calculation is similar in spirit to the case of timelike geodesics in the Carter spacetime discussed in Ref. \cite{Krtous:2007xf}.
-To show this, we consider the Pleba\'nski--Demia\'nski metric defined in \cref{sec:PD_spacetime}, working off-shell with arbitrary metric functions $\Omega(r,y)$, $\Delta_r(r)$ and $\Delta_y(y)$ (this covers the Ovcharenko--Podolsk\'y spacetimes as well~\cite{Gray:2025lwy}).
+We now proceed to show that the integrals of motion are linearly independent at leading order in $S$.
+In other words, this is just the proof of linear independence that one would perform in the null geodesic case.
+The calculation is similar in spirit to the case of timelike geodesics in the Carter spacetime discussed in Ref. \cite{Krtous:2007xf}.
+To show this, we consider the Pleba\'nski--Demia\'nski metric defined in \cref{sec:PD_spacetime}, working off shell with arbitrary metric functions $\Omega(r,y)$, $\Delta_r(r)$ and $\Delta_y(y)$ (this covers the Ovcharenko--Podolsk\'y spacetimes as well~\cite{Gray:2025lwy}).
+Furthermore, we also restrict our attention to regions of spacetime where these metric functions are nonzero and finite.
 In this case, the two Killing vectors are $k = \partial_\tau$ and $\ell = \partial_\psi$, and the CKY tensor is defined in \cref{eq:CKY_PD}.
-In canonical coordinates $(x^\mu, p_\mu) = (\tau, r, y, \psi, p_\tau, p_r, p_y, p_\psi)$, the phase space one-forms are
+In canonical coordinates $(x^\mu, p_\mu) = (\tau, r, y, \psi, p_\tau, p_r, p_y, p_\psi)$, the phase space one-forms $dF_i$ are